CycloneDX/cyclonedx-node-npm/README.md

 This tool utilizes the [CycloneDX library][cyclonedx-library] to generate the actual data structures.

-This tool does **not** expose any additional _public_ api or classes - all code is intended to be internal and might change without any notice during version upgrades.
+This tool does **not** expose any additional _public_ API or classes - all code is intended to be internal and might change without any notice during version upgrades.

 ## Contributing